All Souls Timelines

 Some key events in that history:

-325 – Arius (256–336), a priest in Alexandria, Egypt, was condemned as a heretic and exiled by the First Council of Nicea for teaching a Nontrinitarian doctrine.
-The Trinitarian view rejected by Arius was that God was one being in three persons: God the Father, God the Son and God the Holy Spirit.
+325 – Arius (256–336), a priest in Alexandria, Egypt, was condemned as a heretic and exiled by the First Council of Nicea for teaching an Anti-Trinitarian doctrine.
+The Trinitarian view which Arius rejected was that God was one being in three persons: God the Father, God the Son and God the Holy Spirit.
 However, Arius and his followers, who were known as Arians, believed that although Jesus was the Son of God, he was not co-eternal with God, but was created by God, and was therefore subordinate to God.
 In an attempt to settle the Arian Controversy, the Council of Nicaea adopted the Nicene Creed in 325 AD, which affirms the Holy Trinity and the co-eternal, co-essential divinity of Jesus.
 The Nicene Creed has been used as an important statement of belief ever since in Catholic, Orthodox and Protestant Christian churches.